 Here's what the provision actually does, who qualifies, who doesn't, and what NJ service workers should know.

-What the Provision Actually Does
+What Does the 'No Tax on Tips' OBBBA Provision Actually Do?

 The OBBBA added a new above-the-line deduction for tip income.
 Here are the specifics: